 How to Visit Waianapanapa State Park, Maui's Black Sand Beach

 As of March 1st, 2021, advanced reservations are required to visit the park, including the black sand beach.
 To book a reservation, visit this site.
 Please note that NO same-day reservations are allowed.
-However, you can book up to two weeks in advance.
+However, you can book up to four weeks in advance.

 Entrance to the park costs $10 per vehicle for parking AND $5 per person for entry.
 Hawaii residents can visit the park and visit for free.

 If you're driving there are four time slots available for your visit, these are: 7:00AM - 10:00AM, 10:00AM - 12:30PM, 12:30PM - 3:00PM, 3:00PM - 6:00PM.
 If you arrive towards the end of your scheduled time slot you may be turned away as you are technically only supposed to visit during your time slot.
 If you arrive after your time slot you will be denied entry.